Harshal-Jaiswal/Banana_Navigation_Unity_ML-Agents/README.md

 The Environment Follow the instructions below to explore the environment on your own machine!
 You will also learn how to use the Python API to control your agent.

 __Step 1: Clone the DRLND Repository__

-If you haven't already, please follow the instructions in the [DRLND GitHub repository to set up your Python environment](https://github.com/udacity/deep-reinforcement-learning#dependencies) .
+Follow the instructions in the [DRLND GitHub repository to set up your Python environment](https://github.com/udacity/deep-reinforcement-learning#dependencies) .
 These instructions can be found in README.md at the root of the repository.
 By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 __Step 2: Download the Unity Environment__